avajs/ava/readme.md

 $ ava --update-snapshots
 ```

-You can specify a fixed location for storing the snapshot files from each test under the "ava" key in your package.json:
+You can specify a fixed location for storing the snapshot files in AVA's [`package.json` configuration](#configuration):

 ```json
 {